How To Edit Your WordPress User Profile

 This section lets you change your login password details.

-Use the New Password section only if you need to change your login password.
-You will need to confirm your new password before the system can accept the password change.
+Use this section only if you are required to change your login password.
+You will need to enter your new password twice before the system can accept the password change.

 13 – Log Out Of All Other Sessions